-Thus, in 2020, proactivity, anticipation and strength of proposal are key words that define the job of a host.
+Today, proactivity, anticipation, and strength of proposal are keywords that define the job of a host.

-Covid has shaken up the world of events and particularly the world of hospitality and host missions (in particular through the transition to virtual and hybrid events).
-Nevertheless, with the right methodology, event hosting has been able to react.
-Here are the stakes and the new missions of your hosts :
+Covid has shaken up the world of events and especially the world of hospitality (in particular through the transition to virtual and hybrid events).
+Nevertheless, with the right methodology, event hosting has been able to adapt.
+Here are the stakes and the new missions of your hosts:

-- Creation of a reception area with Plexiglas, organized queues, safety distances respected and clear signage.
+- Creation of a reception area with Plexiglas, organized queues, respected safety distances, and clear signage.

 - Distribution of masks in the style of the brand or the organizer of the event.